wqyeo/Steganography-Tool/README.md

 2. Run `migration-helpers.sh`

 In the event that the script does not work (no output, error messages), consider running the commands in the shell script manually.

+> ⚠️ This was hacked together for a small university coursework.
+The codebase is messy and many things are hard-coded.<br>You have been warned.